DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 <!-- Add Knocked Out details -->

 At any point, the DM may call for an Epic Event.
+The GM will narrate a particularly tense scenario and the player(s) must navigate the challenge.
 This usually involves player(s) needing to make a series of successes in a short time period.
 During an Epic Event...

 1. The GM draws a TC related to a specific task during the event.
+The GM determines the total number of TCs and the amount of successes or failures needed to complete the Epic Event.

 2. One or more players may announce how they would attempt this task.
 The GM decides the relevant Attribute or Skill, so each player may apply the relevant modifier.
 The GM